Department of Earth Sciences

 Geobiology

 Exploration of the relationship between micro- and macro-evolutionary processes and the Earth's physical and chemical environment.
 Paleobiology and evolutionary ecology in the context of paleoceanography, paleolimnology and paleoclimatology.
-May include one or two weeks of field based instruction with costs borne by the student.
+Will include one or two weeks of field based instruction with costs borne by the student.

 Evolutionary Developmental Paleobiology